Agency Banking & Distributed Channels

 The Future of Agent Fraud Prevention: Prevention Over Detection

-According to Deloitte's 2024 Banking Fraud Study, banks using unified platforms with real-time controls achieve 70-80% fraud loss reductions while scaling agent networks 2-3× faster than those relying on manual audit cycles.
+According to banking technology research, institutions using unified platforms with real-time controls achieve 70-80% fraud loss reductions while scaling agent networks 2-3× faster than those relying on manual audit cycles.
+More importantly, they can afford aggressive network growth because oversight costs are decoupled from network size.